bestbit7/portfolio/_posts/2019-06-15-IntrotoPython2.md

 **The Third Indicator: N-Grams**

-An n-gram is a text analysis technique used for pattern recognition and applicable throughout lingusitics.
-We're going to use n-grams to find who uses similar word-pairs to the murderer, and we think it's going to make our evidence strong enough to conclusively find the killer.

 Create a function called ngram_creator that takes a parameter text_list, a treated in-order list of the words in a text sample. ngram_creator should return a list of all adjacent pairs of words, styled as strings with a space in the center.

     def ngram_creator(text_list):